-In May 2018, the EU is implementing a new law that will change the way businesses collect, store and use personal customer data.
+In May 2018, the EU implemented a new law that changes the way businesses collect, store and use personal customer data.
 The General Data Protection Regulation (GDPR) is an overhaul of the 1998 Data Protection Act (DPA), which was brought in when the internet was still in its infancy.
 The GDPR reflects the ways in which the internet is used nowadays.

 GDPR is all about helping businesses keep their customers’ data safe in a digital world where more private information than ever before is shared and cybercrime is a constant threat.